Introduction:

 Before we dive into this, let's just pause for a moment.

-Word, and at the same time I will pray for you to receive what it is the Lord wants to
+And at the same time, I will pray for you to receive what it is the Lord wants to tell us in his word today.

 Please pray for me.